kairosdb/metrics4j/README.md

 # Section 1 (Developer)

+Checkout the short video I did on using Metrics4j in your application: https://youtu.be/9r-NvsIezUc

 ## Using the library
 Anyone wanting to instrument their code will only have to do three things.
 1. Create an interface that describes the metric to report.